xilaluna/xilaluna.com/src/pages/blog/my-macos-terminal-setup.md

 ## Powerlevel10K

 As you can see our terminal is changing bit by bit.
-The next add will take it one step further.
-Powerlevel10K is a theme that is added into OhMyZsh which adds icons and complete customization of the command line.
+The next addition will take it one step further.
+Powerlevel10K is a theme that is added into OhMyZsh.
+Powerlevel10K adds icons and complete customization of the command line.

 To install Powerlevel10K we need to clone the github repo and set it into our zsh profile.
 The line below will clone the repo.